cysouw/qlcVisualize/cran-comments.md

 ## Known issues

-There is one /dontrun example, because it involves a download.
+There is one \dontrun example, because it involves a download.
 It is included to show a more involved example

 ## Test environments

-- devtools::check(remote = TRUE, manual = TRUE) on local macOS 14.5 install, R version 4.4.0
+- devtools::check(remote = TRUE, manual = TRUE) on local macOS 14.5, R version 4.4.0
 - devtools::check_win_devel(args = "--resave-data") for Windows on r-devel
 - rhub::rhub_check() for Linux, Windows and old macOS